M4GICB/giant_bomb_api_challenge/README.md

 Search results can be filtered and/or sorted based on any column.
 Columns can also be hidden and shown on user desire.

 __Failed Search Requests__
 If there are no results found for a user's search request, a message detailing so will be rendered rather than a data grid of results being rendered.
-The message will prompt the user to try a different rearch request, as well as display their entered request.
+The message will prompt the user to try a different search request, as well as display their entered request.
 This case will occur if there were no games found for the given query, or if there is an error with the API call.

 __Adding games to cart__
 When a successful search request is made, a user can click the boxes to the left of displayed games to check them off.
 As games are checked off, a button below the results will display how many games are marked and offer to add them to the cart.
 Upon clicking the button, the given number of marked games will be added to the cart and a success message will be displayed, confirming how many games were added.
 Games already existing in the cart will not be added duplicate times.